-Best for lowest rates: GEICO
+Best for lowest rates: Geico

-However, GEICO's coverage options and discounts available aren't as plentiful as other competing insurers.
-For example, it doesn't offer a discount for being in a motorcycle affinity group, or offer an OEM parts coverage option.
+However, Geico's coverage options and discounts available aren't as plentiful as other competing insurers.
+For example, it doesn't offer a discount for being in a motorcycle affinity group or offer an OEM parts coverage option.

-On the plus side, GEICO has a wide variety of different insurance products, so you can bundle your motorcycle, car and home insurance policies together, if you want.
+On the plus side, Geico has a wide variety of different insurance products, so you can bundle your motorcycle, car and home insurance policies together if you want.
 Doing so does get you a discount, and it simplifies the process of managing your insurance policies.

-Best coverage options: Markel
+Best coverage options: Progressive

-The best reviewed motorcycle insurance companies in New York
+The best-reviewed motorcycle insurance companies in New York

 Note that the NAIC combines automobile and motorcycle insurance into a single industry category; as such, these complaint indexes are based on each company's combined premium dollars for motorcycles and cars.

 New York motorcycle insurance requirements